Investing in Alternative Assets

 Another way to invest in this type of asset is a SPecial Acquisition Company or SPAC.
 In this scenario, investors sign over a blank check to a VC company like Social Capital to invest in later-stage startups according to its investment strategy.
 The benefit?
 You can invest alongside a known VC in some late-stage startups.
 The risks?
 Very similar to the risks of investing in a publicly traded VC.
-Also, we’re seeing SPACs like Virgin Galactic or Nikola Motor Company trade quite irrationally.
+Also, we’re seeing SPACs like Virgin Galactic, Hyliion, and Nikola Motor Company trade quite irrationally.
 Buyer beware.

 Equity crowdfunding became a reality for non-accredited investors in 2013 under Title II of the JOBS Act in which equity crowdfunding was legalized.
 This means that non-accredited investors can now buy shares in a private company, provided that it only raises up to $1 million in a single year.
 We’ve been very cautious about these kinds of transactions for a number of reasons:

 - When retail investors invest along seasoned VCs, they reap the benefits of a professional team’s due diligence and experience.
 Investing alone increases risks significantly.